ROSEN, THE FIRST FILING FIRM, - GuruFocus.com

-NEW YORK, June 14, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of adidas AG ( ADDYY, ADDDF) between May 3, 2018 and February 21, 2023, both dates inclusive (the “Class Period”), of the important June 27, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of adidas AG (OTC: ADDYY, ADDDF) between May 3, 2018 and February 21, 2023, both dates inclusive (the "Class Period"), of the important June 27, 2023 lead plaintiff deadline in the securities class action commenced by the Firm.

 SO WHAT: If you purchased adidas securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.